lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.1.55 =
+Bug fix: Fixed a bug introduced with the latest 3.1.5 release that was pewventing controls to work as aspected.

+= 3.1.5 =
+New feature: Now you can have the background video also on mobile devices.

 = 3.1.4 =
 Updates: Added a new option to remember the video time elapse next time you enter the page.